 Do I Need a Law Office Manager?

-One of the first major hires you might consider as a law firm owner is whether or not you need someone in an administrative or management role.
+One of the first major hires you might consider as a law firm owner is whether or not you need someone in an administrative or law office management role.

 It might be time to hire a law office manager if you’re spending hours each week working on things like:

-An office manager frees up your time so you can work on the two most important aspects of running a law firm: serving clients and business development.
+An office manager frees up your time spent on law practice management so you can focus on the two most important aspects of running a law firm: serving clients and business development.

 As your firm grows, you need to evolve into the role of firm leader rather than the doer of all tasks.
 If a law office manager could save you hours each week, it’s time to take those items off your to-do list.